 Understanding the Roast Level

-- Scandinavian Roast – The color of the beans is light brown; the taste is soft and subtle.
+- Scandinavian Roast - The colour of the beans is light brown; the taste is soft and subtle.

-- American Roast – The color of the beans is intense brown; the flavor is slightly bitter and very subtle.
+- American Roast - The colour of the beans is intense brown; the flavour is slightly bitter and very subtle.

-- Vienna Roast – The color of the beans is dark brown and the surface is glossy; the flavor is quite sweet.
+- Vienna Roast - The colour of the beans is dark brown and the surface is glossy; the flavour is quite sweet.

-- French Roast – The bean has an intense chocolate color; the flavor is both sour and bitter.
+- French Roast - The bean has an intense chocolate colour; the flavour is both sour and bitter.

-- Italian Roast – The bean is black in color and the surface is oily; it has a deep flavor with intense bitterness.
+- Italian Roast - The bean is black in colour and the surface is oily; it has a deep flavour with intense bitterness.